salehinafnan/Random-Block-Generator/README.md

 ## Features

-### 1. Block Creation

-Users can create blocks by clicking the '+' button on any existing block.
+- Block Creation: Users can create blocks by clicking the '+' button on any existing block.
 The new block will be randomly positioned within the window.

-### 2. Block Deletion

-Users can delete blocks by clicking the '-' button on any block.
+- Block Deletion: Users can delete blocks by clicking the '-' button on any block.
 The block and its associated lines will be removed.

-### 3. Block Movement

-Users can move blocks around the screen by dragging them.
+- Block Movement: Users can move blocks around the screen by dragging them.
 The lines connected to the block will adjust accordingly to maintain the connection.

-### 4. Line Drawing

-Lines are drawn between a block and its parent block, showing the relationship between blocks.
+- Line Drawing: Lines are drawn between a block and its parent block, showing the relationship between blocks.

 ## How to Run the Project